mwcproject/mwc-qt-wallet/DOC/bridge_change_history.md

 Change:   `const QString & fileName`  to `const QString & fileNameOrSlatepack`

 There are some logic change inside that window to handle files or slatepacks.

+NOTE!!! pageFileTransaction is gone now.
+There is another ticket about that.

 ```c++
     virtual void pageFileTransaction(QString pageTitle, QString callerId,
                                      const QString & fileNameOrSlatepack, const util::FileTransactionInfo & transInfo,